-1. OBJECTIVE:
+1. Objective:

-- 1.1 This Decision Notice is for the extension of a Pilot Service that was introduced during the Covid-19 Pandemic within the Breckland District of Norfolk and delivered by the Daisy Programme.
-The project is known as 'The Rowan Project' and is being developed as a pilot in response to demand for services to support victims of Sexual Abuse, Sexual Violence /Child Sexual Abuse (16+ years) and Historic Cases of Sexual Abuse. - 1.2 The service will provide support for women, men and those identifying as male or female, young people (boys and girls) aged 16 years and over who have been victims of sexual abuse/violence/rape and/or current/historic child sexual abuse. - 1.3 The pilot originally commenced November 2019, however due to recruitment issues followed by the Covid-19 Pandemic and victims feeling unsure/vulnerable to the introduction of a new service, the recruitment, integration and development has been staggered over a two-year period. - 1.4 To enable the service to run in line with past recruitment, previous Grant, budgets and financial years, as agreed with the Charity, this extension will commence from 1st November 2022 to the 31st March 2023.
-The total award will then incorporate a 1+1 year Grant offer, starting 1st April 2023-31st March 2024, with the option of one more year from 1st April 2024 to 31st March 2025 - 1.5 The service will be free of charge, confidential, non-discriminatory and accessible to residents in Breckland where the Daisy Programme has premises and support - 1.6 The service will support the need to: - Respond to a gap and lack of services in the Breckland District - Make the service accessible locally to victims - Build resilience within the market - Provide additional capacity and capability - 1.7 Support responsibilities as devolved under the Ministry of Justice Victims' Fund
+- 1.1 This Decision Notice is for the extension of a Pilot Service that was introduced during the Covid-19 Pandemic within the West Norfolk and North Norfolk Districts of Norfolk and delivered by the One to One Project.
+The project is being developed as a pilot in response to demand for services to support victims of SA/SV/CSA and HCSA. - 1.2 The service will provide support for adults who have been victims of sexual abuse/violence/rape and/or current/historic child sexual abuse. - 1.3 The service will be free of charge, confidential, non-discriminatory and accessible to residents in either North Norfolk or West Norfolk where the One to One Project has premises, or support facilities. - 1.4 The service will support the need to: - Ensure there is a consistent service available in the districts of North Norfolk and West Norfolk - Make the service accessible locally to victims - Build resilience within the market - Provide additional capacity and capability - 1.5 Support strategic objectives as set out within the new Police and Crime Plan 2022-2024 - 1.6 Support responsibilities as devolved under the Ministry of Justice Victims' Fund - 1.7 Supports the Governments 'Tackling Violence against Women and Girls Strategy

-2 BACKGROUND:
+2. Background:

-2.1 Demand for services that support victims of SA/SV/CSA and especially HCSA have risen sharply over the last four years.
-This has been influenced by a number of factors such as:

-- High profile cases of Child Sexual Abuse, such as the Jimmy Saville case through Op Yewtree in 2014/15 - which has continued through the media -Child Sexual Abuse (male) in Football, High-profile media stories (for example, Harvey Weinstein, #MeToo and TV dramas such as 'Three Girls') These high-profile cases/inquiries have generated extensive awareness. - the Independent Inquiry into Child Sexual Abuse (IICSA) set up to examine how the country's institutions handled their duty of care to protect children from sexual abuse - Increased referrals from other agencies within the county. - Police Forces improving their response to investigations and safeguarding and vulnerability - National Campaigns such as #MeToo Movement increasing awareness of sexual assault - Survivors having confidence to report to either the police or a specialist support agency with the knowledge that they will be believed and not judged - 2.2 The Office of the Police and Crime Commissioner for Norfolk is lead commissioner for services for victims of crime and during 2019 went out to market through an open and transparent tender process to commission a 'specialist provider' or consortium of providers to deliver a county-wide support service for victims of sexual abuse/violence/ CSA/HCSA. - 2.3 After completion of the open tender process, the OPCCN was unable to secure a provider or consortium of providers to deliver this service as laid out within the specification. - 2.4 The OPCCN carried out a review post tender reviewing victim need and including the county the need to: - develop the market - build resilience, capacity and capability within the sector - improve accessibility of local services - increase specialist provision for victims of sexual violence - 2.5 Following this review it was highlighted that there were three districts within Norfolk where the requirements listed above (in 2.4) were needed.
-These were: - Breckland - North Norfolk - West Norfolk - 2.6 The Rowan Pilot has been developed in response to need within the district of Breckland under the management of the Daisy Programme who are a specialist
+- 2.1 Demand for services that support victims of SA/SV/CSA and especially HCSA have risen sharply over the last four years.
+This has been influenced by a number of factors such as: - High profile cases of Child Sexual Abuse, such as the Jimmy Saville case through Op Yewtree in 2014/15 - which has continued through the media -Child Sexual Abuse (male) in Football, High-profile media stories (for example, Harvey Weinstein, #MeToo and TV dramas such as 'Three Girls') These high-profile cases/inquiries have generated extensive awareness. - The Independent Inquiry into Child Sexual Abuse (IICSA) set up to examine how the country's institutions handled their duty of care to protect children from sexual abuse - Increased referrals from other agencies within the county. - Police Forces improving their response to investigations and safeguarding and vulnerability - National Campaigns such as #MeToo Movement increasing awareness of sexual assault - Survivors having confidence to report to either the police or a specialist support agency with the knowledge that they will be believed and not judged - 2.2 The Office of the Police and Crime Commissioner for Norfolk is lead commissioner for services for victims of crime and during 2019 went out to market through an open and transparent tender process to commission a 'specialist provider' or consortium of providers to deliver a county-wide support service for victims of sexual abuse/violence/ CSA/HCSA. - 2.3 After completion of the open tender process, the OPCON was unable to secure a provider or consortium of providers to deliver this service as laid out within the specification. - 2.4 The OPCON carried out a review post tender reviewing victim need and including the county the need to: - develop the market - build resilience, capacity and capability within the sector - improve accessibility of local services - increase specialist provision for victims of sexual violence